University of Rajshahi: Organization and administration

 The university is run according to the Rajshahi University Act, 1973.
 This Act, passed on 25 September 1973, allows the university considerably more autonomy than most other peer institutions.
 The president of Bangladesh is the de facto chancellor, but the role is mainly ceremonial.
 The highest official after the chancellor is the vice-chancellor, selected by the senate of the university every four years.
 The vice-chancellor, as of June 2017, is M. Abdus Sobhan.

-Other important officers include the pro vice-chancellor, the registrar, the controller of examinations and the proctor.
-The proctor is in direct charge of student activities and is the official with most direct contact with the students.
+Other important officers include the pro vice-chancellor, the registrar, the controller of examinations, and the proctor.
+The proctor is in direct charge of student activities and is the official with the most direct contact with the students.
 The most important statutory bodies of the university are the senate, the academic council and the syndicate.

 Most of Rajshahi University's funding comes from the government.
 The Bangladesh University Grants Commission is the body responsible for allocating funds to all public universities.

-Students are admitted after they pass the Higher Secondary Exam (HSC exam).
-In earlier days students partook in entrance examinations, a separate one for each department.
-This has been a contentious issue, as there used to be only one exam for each faculty, after which students would be allocated to departments according to their result and choice of program.

 The tuition fees are relatively low; nevertheless, a hike in admission fees, during the 2006–07 session, drew criticism from student bodies.
 In 2007, the university awarded a total of 340 scholarships, whose annual value is around 1.1 million taka.
 In addition, there are merit awards given by residential halls, departments and the university itself.
 Students are eligible for the Prime Minister's Gold Medal award.

-All colleges of the northern and southern regions of the country used to be affiliated with University of Rajshahi.
+All colleges of the northern and southern regions of the country used to be affiliated with the University of Rajshahi.
 However, the administration of colleges across the country was taken over by the National University when it was established in 1992.